-Many of us associate strength training with weight lifting muscle builders working on their six-packs.
-This stereotype, however, ignores the overall health benefits of strength training.
-When done over a long period of time, strength training can help prevent multiple chronic illnesses, including osteoporosis.
+Many of us associate strength training with weightlifting bodybuilders working on their six-packs.
+Strength training, however, can be beneficial for almost everyone.
+When people stick to it, strength training can help prevent multiple chronic illnesses, including osteoporosis.

 The risk of osteoporosis increases with age, as most people lose about 1% of their bone mass a year after the age of 40.